Patient Experience Improvement Toolkit

 A positive patient experience involves multiple elements, but the most important factor is the quality of staff interactions with patients.
 Whether in-person or virtual, interactions are what patients most remember about their visits.

-Action Steps Supportive Resources
+Action Steps

-Cultural Competency and Humility in Family Planning Care: Embracing Culture eLearning
+Cultural Competency in Family Planning Care eLearning

 Providing Trauma-Informed Care in Family Planning Clinics Webinar